Globular cluster: Properties

 Since globular clusters form at once from a single giant molecular cloud, a cluster's stars have roughly the same age and composition.
 A star's evolution is primarily determined by its initial mass, so the positions of stars in a cluster's H–R or color–magnitude diagram mostly reflect their initial masses.
 A cluster's H–R diagram, therefore, appears quite different from H–R diagrams containing stars of a wide variety of ages.
 Almost all stars fall on a well-defined curve in globular cluster H–R diagrams, and that curve's shape indicates the age of the cluster.
 A more detailed H–R diagram often reveals multiple stellar populations as indicated by the presence of closely separated curves, each corresponding to a distinct population of stars with a slightly different age or composition.
 Observations with the Wide Field Camera 3, installed in 2009 on the Hubble Space Telescope, made it possible to distinguish these slightly different curves.

 The most massive main-sequence stars have the highest luminosity and will be the first to evolve into the giant star stage.
 As the cluster ages, stars of successively lower masses will do the same.
 Therefore, the age of a single-population cluster can be measured by looking for those stars just beginning to enter the giant star stage, which form a "knee" in the H–R diagram called the main-sequence turnoff, bending to the upper right from the main-sequence line.
 The absolute magnitude at this bend is directly a function of the cluster's age; an age scale can be plotted on an axis parallel to the magnitude.

 The morphology and luminosity of globular cluster stars in H–R diagrams are influenced by numerous parameters, many of which are still actively researched.
 Recent observations have overturned the historical paradigm that all globular clusters consist of stars born at exactly the same time, or sharing exactly the same chemical abundance.
 Some clusters feature multiple populations, slightly differing in composition and age; for example, high-precision imagery of cluster NGC 2808 discerned three close, but distinct, main sequences.
-Further, the placements of the cluster stars in an H–R diagram (including the brightnesses of distance indicators) can be influenced by observational biases.
+Further, the placements of the cluster stars in a H–R diagram (including the brightnesses of distance indicators) can be influenced by observational biases.
 One such effect, called blending, arises when the cores of globular clusters are so dense that observations see multiple stars as a single target.
 The brightness measured for that seemingly single star is thus incorrect – too bright, given that multiple stars contributed.
-The computed distance is in turn incorrect, so the blending effect can introduce a systematic uncertainty into the cosmic distance ladder and may bias the estimated age of the universe and the Hubble constant.
+In turn, the computed distance is incorrect, so the blending effect can introduce a systematic uncertainty into the cosmic distance ladder and may bias the estimated age of the universe and the Hubble constant.